XuPaperCup/WorldEdit-BE/README.md

 ## Want to help?
 Please do not hesitate to create a pull request for helping if translation are not correct or have a better word(s) to use.

-Translation file path for Resource Pack: RP/texts/(version)/zh_TW.lang
+Translation file path for Resource Pack: <a href="https://github.com/XuPaperCup/WorldEdit-BE/tree/master/RP/texts">RP/texts</a>/(version)/zh_TW.lang

-Translation file path for Behaviour Pack: BP/texts/(version)/zh_TW.lang
+Translation file path for Behaviour Pack: <a href="https://github.com/XuPaperCup/WorldEdit-BE/tree/master/BP/texts">BP/texts</a>/(version)/zh_TW.lang

 ## Installation
 *Please note that the translation may not be fully correct and there might be some issue occur.*